 + You will wake up at 7:oo a.m., and see kids singing and laughing in the streets as they try to make their way back home after a night on the town.

-+ Siestas are mandatory if you want to function on Argentine schedule.
++ Siestas are mandatory if you want to function on the Argentine schedule.

-+ People love to talk in this city, and not just that, but they speak loudly and over each other.
++ People love to talk in this city, and not just that, they speak loudly and over each other.
 This may look like a shouting match from the outside, but that’s just a normal conversation in Buenos Aires.
-This is the place for extroverts.
+This is a place for extroverts.

 + Almost every single bathroom has a bidet.
-I’m guessing the French brought this custom?
+I’m guessing the French brought this custom over?

 + Even if you rarely eat meat back at home, you’ll start going out to steakhouses at least once a week.
 Not only is beef more affordable, but it also tastes unlike anything I’ve had before.